milindsahoo329/DesignPatterns/README.md

 We use it in places where we need to create an object without exposing any of the creation logic.

 20. Decorator Pattern -
+Allows user to add new functionality to an object without altering its existing structure